numiralofe/fuzzy-sec/pages/resource_management.md

   }
 ```

-**Considerations:** I am giving an example on how to boot Virtual Machines but the same  approach can be used to install docker and run only docker container worloads, or even raw_executions worksloads.
+**Considerations:** This example is on how to boot Virtual Machines but the same approach can be used to install docker and run only docker container worloads, or even raw_executions worksloads.